Screening involves taking an egg donor medical history

 Genetic screening provides useful details in egg donor screening

 As part of egg donor screening, we will complete a genetic analysis of potential donor candidates.
-The genetic testing gives our physician important data about any hereditary illnesses.
-Depending on the ethnicity of the donor, individuals may carry the genes for a certain disease without actually having the disorder.
+The genetic testing provides important data about any hereditary illnesses.

 Once we receive the results of the genetic evaluation, we will review the report with you and answer any questions that arise.